silverwolf2r/BLEvilPortal/README.md

  ------I have created Ble scenes that can enter in the text, but I have not completed everything for the Bluetooth side so that code is untested

 Create an evil portal app that sends received data straight to the Tesla app
 - deploy evil portal
 - on receiving data control phone sends the user and pass
 - send one one-time passcode to the phone
  - Optional (but maybe necessary): Upon receiving connection from one user lock out any other info from other users so that there isn't dual input

 After this is completed for the Tesla example app
--- Evil portal will select an HTML file and a config file -Normal html file for evil portal
+- Evil portal will select an HTML file and a config file
+-  Normal html file for evil portal
-  -Config file should contain expected inputs and outputs
+-  Config file should contain expected inputs and outputs